-From him the fair as he naked dived, As he unloss fair e flowing stream fresh life derived.
-His foot fair fair is fair in the flowing stream held with a chain.
-For example, when the flowing stream held with a chain.
-There wery kind of game he might prepare the full mean an unit.
-Thom crescent to full moon an amber snare. vater sometimes he pourd upon his head,- The Pleiads' gems upon the moon were shed.
-At times he rubbed with hand his cheek so fair, Or combed with hands as comb his spikenard hair.
-Dust from face cleaned and dirt from body, too, Like cypress on the banks of Nile he grew ;---From Málik's carpet-spreader called for vest, His rose of jessamine with a fillet dressed.
-Drew on his bosom then the fair brocade.
-With many a pleasing figure that was made ;---The moon eclipsed by his gold diadem, Put on his waist-belt decked with many a gem.
+Into the water as he naked dived, From him the flowing stream fresh life derived.
+As he unloosed his curling locks again, His foot the flowing stream held with a chain.
+For every kind of game he might prepare From crescent to full moon an amber snare.
+Water sometimes he pourd upon his head,-The Pleiads' gems upon the moon were shed.
+At times he rubbed with hand his cheek so fair.
+Or combed with hands as comb his spikenard hair.
+Dust from face cleaned and dirt from body, too, Like cypress on the banks of Nile he grew;-From Málik's carpet-spreader called for vest, His rose of jessamine with a fillet dressed.
+Drew on his bosom then the fair brocade, With many a pleasing figure that was made ;---The moon eclipsed by his gold diadem, Put on his waist-belt decked with many a gem.
 Two ringlets hung down so enchanting fair, That filled with amber scent was Egypt's air.
-That fair one on a litter then they place, And to the roval castle set his face.
-Outside the fort a platform there appeared, Where for the king a dais they had reared-Before him many beauties standing there-To gaze on Joseph's beauty all prepare.
-Now on the dais high the litter lies : The whole world on that litter fix their eyes.
+That fair one on a litter then they place, And to the royal castle set his face.
+Outside the fort a platform there appeared, Where for the king a dats they had reared- Before him many beauties standing there-To gaze on Joseph's beauty all prepare Now on the dais high the litter lies : The whole world on that litter fix their eyes.
 Perchance that day the heaven was concealed, And to the world the sun was not revealed.
 "O charmer", then to Joseph Málik said ; "Out of thy litter to the throne be led.
-"Thou art the sun: raise from thy cheek the veil, "And let thy own light o'er the world pervail."
-When from the litter (186) Joseph took his way, And on mankind threw like the sun his ray, "It is the sun", the seers thought awhile, "Or 'tis a vapour rising from the Nile."
+"Thou art the sun : raise from thy cheek the veil, "And let thy own light o'er the world pervail."
+When from the litter (186) Joseph took his way, And on mankind threw like the sun his ray,

+"It is the sun", the seers thought awhile, "Or 'tis a vapour rising from the Nile."
 The world-illuming sun was full in view : This brilliance was not thence, they fully knew.
 Hidden by clouds the sun was not yet bright.
-In Joseph's face they knew this shining light ;---Beating their hands, amazed, on every side, All people there who saw him loudly cried : "Who is this star of fortune, God," they said, "Sun, moon, before whom hang with shame the head?"
+In Joseph's face they knew this shining light ;- Beating their hands, amazed, on every side, All people there who saw him loudly cried : "Who is this star of fortune, God," they said, "Sun, moon, before whom hang with shame the head?"
 And Egypt's beauties, their heads hanging down, Their own destruction on his tablet own.
 Wherever the bright sun appears beside, Is Suha's remedy alone to hide.